AlexKurek/Astrophysical-figures/README.md

 A set of intuition-giving Matlab figures on astrophysics.
-One of them (`angularRes.m`; in a form compilled for my PhD thesis[^1]) below:
+One of them (`angularRes.m`; in a form compilled for my PhD thesis[^1]) below.
+Click to zoom.

 <p align="center">
   <img alt="From my PhD thesis" src="https://user-images.githubusercontent.com/45330694/215971453-18606ee3-9bcb-4422-9b73-1ad81aa9c0b6.jpg" />